FAQ#

 Often it is useful to not train particular parameters.
-The easiest way to achieve this is to use the flowjax.wrappers.NonTrainable wrapper class.
-For example, to avoid training the base distribution of a transformed distribution:
+The easiest way to achieve this is to use flowjax.wrappers.non_trainable().
+This will wrap the inexact array leaves with flowjax.wrappers.NonTrainable, which will apply stop_gradient when unwrapping the parameters.
+For commonly used distribution and bijection methods, unwrapping is applied automatically.
+For example

 In general you should consider the form and scales of the target samples.
 For example, you could define a bijection to carry out the preprocessing, then to transform the flow with the inverse, to “undo” the preprocessing, e.g.